maubanel/UE5-Animations/anim-bp/README.md

 ##### `Step 8.`\|`ITA`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 This gets us to the entrance of the Basic Locomotion animation tree.
-It has an **Entry** node that is what it plys when it enters this state (the only state we are calling for the moment)
+It has an **Entry** node that is what it plays when it enters this state (the only state we are calling for the moment)

 ![entry node](images/EntranceToBasicLocomotion.jpg)